wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 ## Custom executables

-We start with custom executables running on server instances, such as WordPress, SugarCRM, and others.
+We start with custom executables running on server instances, such as WordPress, SugarCRM, and Java war files.

+Custom executables typically access one or more databases such as MySQL.

+In the case of WordPress, such sites are slower relative to static websites.

 WordPress is written in the PHP programming language which is now considered archaic versus Python, Scala, Go, and other new languages.
 But WordPress nonetheless still is among the most popular programs running on the internet